 - antibiotic eye drops for corneal abrasions

-- antibiotics for bacterial meningitis.
-The viral form often clears up on its own within one to two weeks.
+- antibiotics for bacterial meningitis (The viral form usually clears up on its own within 2 weeks.)

 - surgery to remove excess blood and relieve pressure on your brain for subarachnoid hemorrhage

-- Try to avoid the triggers that cause you to have migraine headaches.
+- Try to avoid the triggers that cause you to have migraine attacks.